Transform your outdoor space with bright bedding plants

 How to plant up bedding plants in beds and borders

 You will need:

-If you're planning to follow up with spring bedding, strip out summer plants by late September to early October.
-Spring bedding should need little or no compost as there should be plenty left over from the summer.
+If you're planning to follow up with spring bedding, don’t worry about adding new compost - there should be plenty left over from the summer.